illinois-impact/gpu-algorithms-labs/README.md

-# PUMPS + AI 2018
+# ECE 508 2019

-Welcome to the [PUMPS+AI 2018 summer school](http://pumps.bsc.es/).
+Welcome to [ECE509](https://bw-course.ncsa.illinois.edu/course/view.php?id=5).
 This page contains information about how to access and submit the labs.
 - [Install and Setup](#install-and-setup)
     - [Windows](#windows)
 - [Labs](#labs)